 Tue, 07.09.2021 - Wed, 08.09.2021

-The second bio!TOY conference on 7–8 September 2021 in Nuremberg, Germany, will bring together manufacturers of bio-based materials and toys.
+The second bio!TOY conference on 7–8 September 2021 in Nuremberg, Germany, brought together about 100 manufacturers of bio-based materials and toys and other interested parties.

 Plastic is by far the most commonly used material for toys.
 However, the widespread criticism of plastics has not left the industry unscathed.
 Manufacturers such as Lego or Mattel have announced that in future they will only use alternative materials that do not come from fossil raw material sources.
 Recyclability, the use of recycled or renewable raw materials, as well as significantly lower CO2 emissions are important new development goals.

 After the first bioTOY conference in 2019, which was successful with about 100 participants, manufacturers of sustainable plastics and toys once again exchanged news and experiences from 7 to 8 September.
 The meeting in Nuremberg (hybrid, i.e. on-site and online) was supported by important industry platforms and interest groups (such as DVSI, Spielwarenmesse, Agency for Renewable resources FNR).

 we talked to famous Skye Neville, 11-year-old activist for sustainable toys.
 Skye became quite famous recently by her activities in the UK.